dtsn/jungleskipper/_posts/2017-09-20-disneyland-paris.markdown

 </table>

-## Walt Disney Studios
+## Walt Disney Studios <a name="walt-disney-studios"></a>

 Often remarked as a ‘half a day park’ for a long time Walt Disney Studios has suffered from little to no investment.
 This has changed in the last few years when 2 additional lands have been constructed.
 This has greatly increased the parks offering and I would recommend giving it 3/4’s of day.
 Not only because there are more things to do at the park but it also includes some of the longest queues.

-### Toy Story Land
+### Toy Story Playland <a name="toy-story-land"></a>

 Imagine being shrunk down to the size of a kids toy, then walking through a toy chest.
 Thats the best way I can describe Toy Story land, the themeing is fantastic.
 Toy Story land was so popular when it opened that the entire concept was taken to Hong Kong Disneyland for their recent expansion.

 Unliked the version in Hong Kong ([read my entire review on Hong Kong Disneyland](/review/disneyland-hong-kong)) this version seems more crowded and tightly packed.
 We were surprised there was no shop, something Disney never normally misses an opportunity for.

-<div class="top-tip">If you are looking for Toy Story merchandise you can find a large selection at the exit of Buzz Lightears Ranger Blast in Disneyland Park</div>
+<div class="top-tip">If you are looking for Toy Story merchandise you can find a large selection at the exit of Buzz Lightears Ranger Blast in Disneyland Park.</div>

-Instead of being split up into lands Walt Disney Studios is kind of a miss mash of different areas all over the place.
-It’s signature attraction is Tower of Terror, which is one of my favourite rides in Disney.
-However it’s best ride is Ratatouille, which I think ranks up there as one of the all time best dark rides.
-Eating & The Dining Plans
-The dining plans in Disneyland Paris are quite confusing.
-There are a variety of plans which basically allow you access to different set menus in a restaurant.
-The more money you pay for the plan the more variety and choice you get in your set menu.
-When arriving at your hotel you get a number of vouchers which allow you to redeem your dining plan, each voucher is also worth it’s face value (£36 at the time of writing) so you can order something at face value as well.

-The restaurants in Disneyland Paris have generally received a lot of bad reviews, they are typically overprice and lack quality food.
-However, I researched the restaurants a lot and decided to go for Captain Jack's, Bistrot Chez Remy and the Yacht Club.
-All the meals I had were fantastic, but if anyone in your family is a fussy eater they may have a hard time from the limited selection.
+### Something else

-## Disney Village
+## Disney Village <a name="disney-village"></a>

-Disney Village is the main shopping area located just outside the park, it’s in drastic need of modernisation.
+Disney Village is the main shopping and eating area located just outside the park.
+The area hasn't changed since the park opened in the 90's and is in need of monderisation.

-## Photopass
+## Photopass <a name="photopass"></a>

+The Photopass retails for 59 Euros which is cheap compared to some other parks.
+This gets you unlimited digital versions of your images taken on rides and by photopass photographers.
+There are 6 rides which support the photopass:

+* Star Wars: Hyperspace Mountain
+* Buzz Lightyear Laser Blast
+* Big Thunder Mountain
+* Pirates of the Caribbean
+* Rock 'n' Roller Coaster avec Aerosmith
+* The Twilight Zone Tower of Terror

-The Photopass retails for 59 Euros and I was disappointed with the way it works and the lack of Photopass photographers.
-It was very fiddle, you get given a card which you need to activate on your mobile phone then at each ride you scan a QR code on your phone.
-Works great if you have a phone signal, otherwise it is useless.
-We only saw a single photopass photographer our entire trip and the photographers taking photos with the characters tend to scan a new card if you don’t jump in quick.
-Which means you have to go to a store and get them transferred over to your online account.
+I was disappointed with the way it works, it proved to be very fiddley.
+You get given a card which you need to activate on your mobile phone then at each ride you scan a QR code on your phone.
+This works great if you have a phone signal, otherwise it is useless resulting in having to queue to get someone to add it to your account.
+There is another option of entering a code in the mobile phone app, the code is prefixed with a letter which isn't mentioned anywhere in the ride - so it's a lot of guess work if you don't want to queue.

+There was a lack of Photopass photographers in the park, I only saw a single photographer our entire trip.
+When taking photos with the characters you need to make sure you jump in quick with your card.
+Otherwise they will scan a new card and you will have to go to the camera store on Main Street in order to get them transferred to your account.

+You can find more information about the Photopass from the <a href="http://www.disneylandparis.co.uk/guest-services/photopass-service/" target="_blank">Disneyland Paris Website</a>.

 ## Food

+In general the food we had in the park was good quality.
+There was a good mix of resturants serving Quick Service (burgers etc), buffet and sit down dining options.
+The food was relatively expensive but not more than other Disney parks around the world.

+### Dinning plans

+I found the dinning plans in Disneyland Paris to be very confusing.
+The best offical reference I found for them was on the <a href="http://www.disneyholidays.co.uk/disneyland-paris/planning-holiday/meal-plans/">Disney Travel Company's website</a>.
+Essentially there are 3 types:

+**Standard** - Access to 5 buffet resturants
+**Plus** - Access to 15 waiter service resturants **Premium** - Access to 20 waiter service resturants

+For the plus and premium you are limited to a set menu at your chosen resturant.
+The set menu consists of 2/3 choices for a start/main/dessert plus a non-alcholic drink.

+When arriving at your hotel you get a number of vouchers which allow you to redeem your dining plan, each voucher is also worth it’s face value (36 Euros at the time of writing) so you are able to order off the the a la carte menu if someone in your party doesn't like the set menu.
+However, a main course in one of these resturants sets you back 36 Euros so the set menus are much better value.

+You can find a complete list of menus at <a href="http://www.dlpguide.com/planning/dining/restaurant-menus/" target="_blank">DLP Guide</a> which includes details of what you get as a set menu.

+We ate at 3 resutrants during our trip, Captain Jacks, Bistro Chez Remy and the Yatch Club all of which I would defienatly recommend.

+### Reservations

+Dining reservations open up 90 days before the date.
+While most resturants you will be able to get a table at on the day.
+If you want to eat at one of the more popular resutrants at dinner time I would recommend you book as soon as possible.

+<div class="top-tip">You can also make dining reservations through the email address <a href="mailto:DLP.PARK.RESERVATIONS.RESTAURANT@disney.com" target="_blank">dlp.park.reservations.restaurant@disney.com</a>.</div>

 ### Snacks

-## Booking

-We booked our holiday through magical breaks, it cost XXX for 2 people and included the hotel, park tickets, dining plan and photopass.
+The snacks in Disneyland Paris were generally dissapointing a lot of popcorn carts and not much else.
+Unfortunately no Mickey Waffles, Mickey ice creams or Churros.
+They do however have a rather crude version of a Dole Whip.

+**Dole Whip/Pinapple Float** - The all time most popular snack in Disney Parks.
+In Disneyland Paris it is extremely sweet, thanks mostly to the pineapple syrup used.

 ## Security concerns